alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 ### Data To Fetch

 - **Total % in active clusters:**
-  The total amount of token supply actively held, in wallets that transferred tokens or SOL with one another.
+  The total amount of token supply actively held, in wallets that transferred the token or SOL with one another.
   **Example Output:** `14.7`

+- **Metadata for each cluster**

-- **# of wallets per active cluster:**
+  - **# of wallets in cluster**
-  The number of distinct wallets within a single cluster.
+  The number of distinct wallets within the cluster.
 There may be multiple values to fetch, depending on the total # of active clusters.
-  **Metadata Example:** `4`
+  **Example Output:** `4`

-- **% active per active cluster**
+  - **% active in cluster**
-  The amount of token supply active within a single cluster.
+  The amount of token supply actively held within the cluster.
 There may be multiple values to fetch, depending on the total # of active clusters.
-   **Metadata Example:** `30.0`

-### Module Output

-- **Actively Holding(Total % of holdings in clusters):**
-  *Example:* `10.44%`
+  **Example Output:** `3.5`

 ---